 6. Timely follow-ups and check-ins

-Follow-up meetings provide you a clear picture of the training and development.
+Follow-up meetings provide you with a clear picture of the training and development.
 You can understand the growth of your employees.

 Further, you can design an effective schedule and roadmap with this information.
 With follow-up and check-ins, you can establish a clear cause for underperformance.
 This will help you to sabotage the root causes of underperformance completely.